muellesi/e-smog.org/_posts/en/2018-03-05-gimp-windows-part1.md

 kramdown:
   parse_block_html: true
 ---

-Building GIMP for Windows seems like a tedious task at first - there seems to be no current information about which requirements have to be met and what to do in which order.
-There is a short tutorial on [wiki.gimp.org](https://wiki.gimp.org/wiki/Hacking:Building/Windows#Building_GIMP_natively_under_Windows_using_MSYS2) that guides you through the most basic steps of building Gimp so I will try to stay as close as possible to that tutorial for most of the basic things like setting up a basic build environment.

-After the basic setup I will guide you through the necesseary steps to integrate the needed build steps into Visual Studio Code.
-This will enable you to build and debug GIMP from within VS Code.
+When I first tried to build GIMP for Windows, I felt kind of lost - I did not find a single Tutorial that was working without any errors.
+And as someone who did some programming on Windows before but is a complete beginner when it comes to the GNU/Linux way of compiling C-programs, it took me a while until I finally got a working result.

+Now that I have the feeling to have figured out at least the most important things, I want to share this knowledge and hope, it will maybe help someone else down the line sometimes.
+This first part of the tutorial will show you how to compile GIMP for yourself.
+In subsequent tutorials, I will show you how to integrate the GCC toolchain in [Visual Studio Code](https://www.visualstudio.com/de/) in order to get some kind of simple IDE for the whole process of bug hunting and fixing.
 <!--more-->

+There is a short tutorial on [wiki.gimp.org](https://wiki.gimp.org/wiki/Hacking:Building/Windows#Building_GIMP_natively_under_Windows_using_MSYS2) that guides you through the most basic steps of building Gimp but it a bit old and is therefore missing some important steps.
+I will try to stay as close as possible to that tutorial for most of the basic things like setting up a basic build environment and simply add information where it is needed.

 ## Setup

-Until recently, Gimp could not be built natively on Windows.
-Its build process requires certain tools to be available on the build system that do not come with a typical windows installation.
+Since GIMP's build process requires the GCC toolchain to be available on the build system, Gimp could not be built natively on Windows until recently.
 This changed with Windows 10's optional Ubuntu Subsystem but since not everyone uses Windows 10 yet, this Tutorial will still use the 'old' approach of using [MSYS2](https://www.msys2.org/) to get the required build essentials.

 ### Setting up an MSYS2 build environment
 Basically, MSYS2 emulates a Linux environment with full support of Arch Linux' 'pacman' package manager.
-When downloading, make sure to use the 64 bit version of MSYS2 if your system supports it - there is no advantage of using the 32bit version.
+When downloading, make sure to use the 64 bit version of MSYS2 if your system supports it - there is no advantage of using the 32bit version and I will focus on building GIMP for 64 bit systems anyways.

-**Info:** You could install MSYS2 wherever you want but from this point I will assume that it is located in a direct subfolder of the C: drive to make paths shorter.
-Also be carful not to use a path that contain spaces since this could lead to strange problems later on.
+**Info:** You can install MSYS2 wherever you want but for simplicities sake, I will assume that it is located in a direct subfolder of the C: drive.
+Also be careful not to use a path that contains spaces since this could lead to strange problems later on.
 {: class="hint"}